-Dr. Arnold has more than 16 years of professional experience and currently is a senior psychologist at The Menninger Clinic and an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+Mimi Arnold, PhD, has more than 19 years of experience and currently is a senior psychologist at The Menninger Clinic and an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

-Dr. Arnold earned a bachelor’s degree in biology from the University of North Carolina-Chapel Hill, a master’s degree in clinical psychology from the University of Texas Medical Branch-Galveston, and a PhD in clinical psychology from American University in Washington D.C.
-She completed post-doctoral work in the Menninger Department of Psychiatry and Behavioral Sciences as well as at Baylor College of Medicine.
+Dr. Arnold earned a bachelor’s degree in Biology from the University of North Carolina-Chapel Hill and a PhD in Clinical Psychology from American University in Washington, D.C.
+She completed an internship at the University of Texas Medical Branch-Galveston and post-doctoral work in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

-In her free time she enjoys hot yoga, kayaking in salt marshes, and reading.
+In her free time she enjoys hot yoga, kayaking in salt marshes, walking her dog, and reading.